linsyking/2ng/site/blog/posts/writing/lab2.md

 In Linux, it is `task_struct`.
 The Linux kernel maintains a doubly linked list and a pointer to the PCB of current running process.

 ### Scheduling queues

+There is a ready queue and several wait queues.
+When a process needs an I/O request, it will be put into an I/O wait queue and when the I/O resource is ready, OS will put the process again to the ready queue.
+Similarly there is a "child termination wait queue" (which we need for implementing shell).

 ## Process creation